gnublade/cv/ajk-cv.rst

     Pulse.
 More recently providing twitter data to Zeebox UK and their just launched US service for an expected one million users.

-*Feb 2010–Present*: **Head Geek, More Associates Ltd**
+*Feb 2010–Nov 2012*: **Technical Lead, More Associates Ltd**

-    Lead developer and architect of the CarbonCulture sustainability platform.
+    Lead developer and architect of the `CarbonCulture
+    <http://www.carbonculture.net>`_ sustainability platform.
+Worked closely
-    Working closely with a tight-knit team of developers and designers to produce a number of behaviour change apps and displays to reduce energy usage in the workplace.
-The CarbonCulture website and core platform is a Django project exposing APIs to the CarbonCulture apps using MongoDB as a central store.
-Energy use data is read by low power PCs on-site, spooling and transmitting to the data server's RESTful API for processing via RabbitMQ in worker pools.
-Real-time energy widgets using elements of HTML5 Canvas, Raphaël and jQuery are embedded on client homepages and websites retrieving data via CORS/JSON-P from the data server with heavy use of caching.
-Clients include DECC, Defra, PMO (Number 10), TfL, plus several other government departments, universities and private sector companies.
+    with a tight-knit team of developers and designers to produce a number of behaviour change apps and displays to reduce energy usage in the workplace.
+    Clients included DECC, Defra, PMO (Number 10), TfL, plus several other government departments, universities and private sector companies.

 *Nov 2009–Feb 2010*: **Freelance Web Developer**